dbisUnibas/vitrivr-ui/README.md

 ## To switch off the voice mode

-* Set constant voiceMode to false
+* Set constant voiceMode in config.js to false

 * > default is true